Skip to content

 Dynamic Analysis

-Dynamic analysis executes the application in a controlled environment to observe runtime behavior.
+Dynamic analysis executes the application in a controlled environment.
+MobSF uses Frida for runtime instrumentation, hooking into application functions to observe:

 • Network traffic and API calls